Things to do in Las Vegas

 Joël Robuchon, the three Michelin-starred restaurant located in the lavish MGM Grand, surrounds you with an intimate elegance as you feast on French cuisine at its finest, made with the best ingredients there is.

-9. Lago by Julian Serrano at Bellagio
+Lago at Bellagio

-Lago offers a special experience for lovers, bringing you a patio table with a dozen roses and a professional photographer to commemorate your special moment.
+Lago also offers a special experience for lovers, bringing you a patio table with a dozen roses and a professional photographer to commemorate your special moment.

-10. Momofuku Las Vegas at The Cosmopolitan of Las Vegas
+Momofuku Las Vegas at The Cosmopolitan of Las Vegas

 Whether you choose signature dishes such as mushroom ramen or five-spice roasted duck, your palate will be tantalized and delighted at this groundbreaking restaurant that puts its own spin on Korean and Japanese cuisine.

-11. Bazaar Meat by José Andrés at SAHARA Las Vegas
+Bazaar Meat by José Andrés at SAHARA Las Vegas

 Michelin-starred chef and James Beard winner José Andrés is your host at Bazaar Meat, a fine dining restaurant that celebrates all things meat.